Witness recalls panic after children swept to sea in Oregon

 “When he walked out on that beach, he may have seen 20 to 30 feet (6 to 9 meters) of beach that wasn’t occupied by the highest level of surf and he may have thought it was safe, but the sneaker waves that come up can catch people off guard,” Hudson said of Stiles.

-The coastal towns rely on the winter storm watchers for tourism and even advertise when the king tides will make the ocean even more spectacular.
+Coastal towns rely on winter storm watchers for tourism and even advertise when the king tides will make the ocean more spectacular.
 Beachside hotels offer storm-watching packages to attract customers during the off season.

 But authorities also post warnings on social media and on the beaches about the dangers and advise people to watch from a safe distance.

-“People come out here because they want to be weather-watching, but they don’t realize how dangerous the weather can be and how fast it can change,” said Hudson.
-“You can be in raincoat, watching the beautiful storm happen, and all of a sudden you have a 30-foot (9-meter) wave and it swells up and goes all the way up to the maximum part of the beach — and you have nowhere to go.”
+“People come out here because they want to be weather-watching, but they don’t realize how dangerous the weather can be and how fast it can change,” Hudson said.
+“You can be in raincoat, watching the beautiful storm happen, and all of a sudden you have a 30-foot (9-meter) wave, and it swells up and goes all the way up to the maximum part of the beach — and you have nowhere to go.”

 In January 2017, a man and his 3-year-old son were swept out to sea by a rogue wave in southern Oregon as his wife looked on helplessly.
 The man’s body was found the next month but the toddler’s body has never been recovered.

-Note: This story has been corrected to say the Coast Guard discontinued the search over the weekend, not Monday.